Scope note: This cheatsheet reflects observed behavior in ChatGPT models. It does not generalize to all LLMs.

 - “Identify hidden assumptions that could invert the recommendation.”

-- You require step-by-step proofs (e.g., formal invariants, lock ordering).
+- You need step-by-step proofs (formal invariants, lock ordering).

 Example (drop-in)

 “You are a senior Go engineer.
 Task: intermittent deadlock in the job scheduler.
-Context: Go 1.22, Linux, 16-core; scheduler uses worker pool + buffered channels; see logs below.
+Context: Go 1.22, Linux, 16-core system; worker pool + buffered channels.
 Inputs: [stack traces / pprof].
-Requirements: no functional regressions; must handle 50k jobs/min; p95 latency < 150ms.
-Deliverables: (1) ranked root causes with falsification experiments, (2) minimal repro, (3) proposed fix with happens-before explanation, (4) test plan covering races and starvation, (5) rollback plan.”
+Requirements: no functional regressions; handle 50k jobs/min; p95 latency < 150ms.
+Deliverables: